Customary law in South Africa: Constitutional Court case law

-Rights, women and culture
+Ethnicity

 Customary law in South Africa is tied to ethnicity, so that "a Zulu who desires expressly or by implication to be bound by Sotho customary law could be faced with considerable difficulties despite the promise of section 30 of the Constitution."
 Customary law and ethnicity has roots in the idea of kinship, which colonizers used to enforce morality within tribes and between tribes.